 Why is it important to figure out your transferable skills?

-If you want to explore new career options, it’s key to figure out your transferable skills and highlight these on your resume.
-You might think that the first step to furthering your career is to have a great resume, but in order to create a resume that will best serve you, you need to decide what you want to gain from it.
+If you want to explore new career options, it’s key to figure out your transferable skills and highlight these on your résumé.
+You might think that the first step to furthering your career is having a great résumé, but in order to create a résumé that will best serve you, you need to decide what you want to gain from it.
 Why?
-Because a truly great resume is catered to the jobs that you’re applying for and highlights the transferable skills that you hold.
+Because a truly great résumé is catered to the jobs that you’re applying for and highlights the transferable skills that you hold.
 If you don’t know what kind of jobs you’re going to be applying for, you can’t highlight the right transferable skills and utilize the correct wording and phrasing to ensure that you align with the requirements of the job.